-Quiet hours in iPhone
+Quiet hours on iPhone

-- Select Do Not Disturb.
+- Open Settings > Focus and turn on Do Not Disturb.

 Setting sleep schedules in the Health app